ertitN/patikadev-sql/README.md

 # patikadev-sql

-patika.dev SQL dersi ödevleri için açtığım repository
+I've opened this repository for patika.dev SQL lessons